-Extra tips and tricks to nail your personal statement
+Personal statement tips and tricks to nail your statement.

 Work experience is a great way to demonstrate your commitment to your subject.
 For many vocational courses like medicine, dentistry, law, and veterinary sciences, work experience must form a core component of the personal statement.
 Why do universities value work experience so highly?

 You’ll need to tweak your statement slightly if you’re applying for deferred entry.
 You will need to demonstrate to the tutor that you are filling your gap year with meaningful experiences in order to help you grow as a person.
 Therefore, discuss your gap year plans in a brief paragraph, describing what you hope to achieve, what life skills you hope to learn, and how these are both transferable and applicable to your course.

 In addition, a year of deferred entry gives you the opportunity to work and save in order to fund your progress through what is a very expensive time at university.

 Students applying for multiple subjects